-Article 13 Study programme profile - main subjects/differentiations - occupational requirements
+Article 13 Study programme profile - main subjects - occupational requirements

 - 1. The study programme is based on a study programme profile.
 The exit qualifications of the study programme are described in the study programme profile.
 The study programme profile can be found in appendix 1. - 2.
-The study programme has no differentiations or specialisations. - 3.
-The study programme is based on the following principle: non-denominational private (education). - 4.
+The study programme has no main subjects - 3.
+The study programme is based on the following principle: non-denominational private education. - 4.
 The study programme does not impose any specific occupational requirements.